projectcalico/calico/master/networking/mtu.md

 **MTU for flannel networking**

 When using flannel for networking, the MTU for network interfaces should match the MTU of the flannel interface.
-If using flannel with VXLAN, use the “Calico MTU with VXLAN” column in the table above for common sizes.
+If using flannel with VXLAN, use the “{{site.prodname}} MTU with VXLAN” column in the table above for common sizes.

 #### Configure MTU for workloads

 When you set the MTU, it applies to new workloads.
 To apply MTU changes to existing workloads, you must restart calico nodes.
-Restarting the calico/node pods takes values from the ConfigMap and starts rolling updates for any Calico tunnel network interfaces on the node.
+Restarting the calico/node pods takes values from the ConfigMap and starts rolling updates for any {{site.prodname}} tunnel network interfaces on the node.

 Edit the `calico-config` ConfigMap to set values in FelixConfiguration.
 For example: